-- 3. Interferes with a fielder attempting to throw a ball. - 1.
-Intentionally interferes with a thrown ball. - 2.
-Interferes with a fair-batted ball (out of the batter's box) before reaching first base. - Throws his bat, after batting the ball, in such a manner as to cause interference with a fielder's opportunity to make an out. - Note Sec.
-2g (1-6): If this interference is, in the umpire's judgment, an obvious attempt to prevent a double play, the runner closest to home plate at the time of the interference shall also be called out. - g.
-When he interferes with a play at home plate in an attempt to prevent an obvious out at the plate.
+- 11.2.6.3 Interferes with a fielder attempting to throw a ball. - 11.2.6.4 Intentionally interferes with a thrown ball. - 11.2.6.5 Interferes with a fair-batted ball (out of the batter's box) before reaching first base. - 11.2.6.6 Throws his bat, after batting the ball, in such a manner as to cause interference with a fielder's opportunity to make an out.

+Note: If this interference is, in the umpire's judgment, an obvious attempt to prevent a double play, the runner closest to home plate at the time of the interference shall also be called out.

+11.2.7 When he interferes with a play at home plate in an attempt to prevent an obvious out at the plate.